So many GIS certificate programs to choose from, eh

 If you eat, sleep and breathe GIS, then you’re not going to enjoy the Ontario Learns GIS certificate program.

 The colleges that offer the Ontario Learns GIS Certificate are Humber College, George Brown College, Seneca College, Centennial College, Mohawk College and Durham College.

 The Maritime Provinces (New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland) have a bit less to offer in college GIS certificate programs.
 But it does offer one of the most recognized programs in all of Canada, the Centre of Geographic Sciences (COGS):

 - Centre of Geographic Sciences (COGS) Advanced Diploma in Geographic Sciences

 - New Brunswick Community College (NBCC) Geographic Information Systems Certificate

 Employers in the industry know which schools have better reputations, and hire accordingly.
 COGS has cemented itself in one of the top spots for GIS certification.
 Its history traces back to 1948.

-Memorial University offers a Diploma Program in Geographic Information Sciences (GISciences) located in St. John’s, Newfoundland.
+Memorial University offers a Diploma in Geographic Information Science (GIScience) located in St. John’s, Newfoundland.
 Students have to be registered in a Bachelor of Arts or Science Degree program.

-What I like most of MUN’s GIScience diploma program is the wealth of knowledge you’ll get for practical GIS applications.
+What I like most about MUN’s GIScience diploma program is the wealth of knowledge you’ll get for practical GIS applications.
 This is why the program requires students to complete two instructional field placement courses.
-Students can apply what they’ve learned in the classroom into real-life situations.
+Students can apply what they’ve learned in the classroom to real-life situations.

 Update: As of 2004, the GIS Post-Diploma Technology Program is no longer part of NBCC.